 It seems to me they purposely make it difficult with the hope Ill just take it somewhere else.
 If it always takes up to thee weeks to make an appointment they should contract with more providers and increase the competition so service can be rendered quicker.

-Review about: Sears Home Services Lawn Mower Repair.
+Product or Service Mentioned: Sears Home Services Lawn Mower Repair.

 Reason of review: Poor customer service.